rnosov/react-reveal/src/docs/custom.md

 </Reveal>
 ```

+`react-reveal` overrides a duration and delay of a custom effect (sets it to 1000 milliseconds by default) so you would need set the `duration` and `delay` prop if you want to customize it.

 You can also use the rest of the [props](/docs/props).
 In addition there are out versions of some props: `durationOut`, `delayOut`, `countOut`, `foreverOut`